Welfare FAQ

 • Volunteer UK

 It may also be useful to maintain social connections during your time at Mont Rose College.
-You may also wish to practice Mindfulness.
+You may also wish to practise Mindfulness.
 The Welfare Service understands it is not for everyone, but if you are interested, it involves things like taking a walk, meditation, watching a movie, listening to music, having a bath, getting enough sleep, exercise or anything that may make you feel better about yourself.